nationalarchives/ds-etna-explorer/README.md

 * Does it matter that the dating of records can lead to confusing results?
 For example, records relating to The United States appear where a filter has been applied from 1075 to 1094.
 See [this example](https://alpha.nationalarchives.gov.uk/collectionexplorer/?start_year=1075&end_year=1094&era=medieval)
 * What is a key event and how do these relate to time periods?
 Is WWII both a key event and a time period?
 * Do we still need to keep all items available when a user has made a selection?
 For example, if a user has refined to late 20th century, do they still need to see the Medieval time period?
+* Is there a point at which the record distribution graph is no longer useful to user?
+* Do people want to interact with the content using different filters at different levels?
+For example, do people need to apply a subject filter when at 'All periods'?

 ## Initial thoughts